My Favorite Docker Setup for Django Development

 $ django-admin startproject app

-I’ll often just call my project project
+I’ll often just call my project project or app but feel free to use a

 more descriptive name.
 Also, at this point, do any project configurations

-that you need to, like setting up a git
+that you need to, like setting up a git repo.

 Docker

-There are lots of different ways to build your Dockerfile
+There are lots of different ways to build your Dockerfile and to configure

 the resulting images.
 If you have some preferred method that I’m not using